iamkristian/sren_dev_case/slides/202405261406 content distribution.md

 Make sure it keeps working (CI).

-Don't be afraid of trying new things.
+Embrace new things and experiment.

 ---
 ## Reflections